Prashantkhobragade/Human_Emotion_Detection/README.md

 This project aims to develop a computer vision (CV) model capable of detecting and classifying human emotions into three categories: angry, happy, and sad.
 The model utilizes deep learning techniques and is trained on a labeled dataset of facial images representing different emotional states.

 ## Dataset
 The dataset used for training and evaluation consists of a collection of facial images labeled with the corresponding emotions: angry, happy, and sad.
 Each image is preprocessed to extract the facial features necessary for emotion detection.
 The dataset is divided into three subsets: training, validation, and testing, to ensure accurate evaluation of the model's performance.
+To generalize my model I used Data Augmentation.

 ## Evaluation